Hemangiomas – Surgery

 - Eyelid Hemangiomas

 - Hemangiomas of the eyelid are serious enough to warrant special consideration.
 The cornea of the eye is partly responsible for focusing an image on the retina of a child’s eye.
-The presence of a hemangioma on one or other of the eyelids can interfere with this.
+The presence of an hemangioma on one or other of the eyelids can interfere with this.
 As the hemangioma expands, it can deform the cornea by virtue of its weight.
 This will cause an image to be focused on multiple planes and the result is an out-of-focus image.
 This is known as astigmatism.
 Astigmatism in both eyes is usually not a problem, but if it affects only one eye, the child’s developing brain will ignore the out of focus eye and a “lazy” eye will develop.
 This can result in blindness of that eye.
 It is therefore imperative that the child be seen by a pediatric ophthalmologist.
 We have been able to remove these hemangiomas very successfully and if this is done early enough (before 8 months of age) the astigmatism will reverse.
-Both Propranolol and steroid injections have also been used to treat these hemangiomas, but we may not have the luxury of waiting several months to see the results of treatment.
-In our experience, surgical resection can completely eliminate the hemangioma as well as the astigmatism (if done early) (See Fig. 1).
+Both propranolol and steroid injections have also been used to treat these hemangiomas, but we may not have the luxury of waiting several months to see the results of treatment.
+In our experience, surgical resection (if done early) can completely eliminate the hemangioma as well as the astigmatism.

 - Ulceration refers to a loss of skin covering the hemangioma.
 The cause for this is not known.
 Ulceration can occur in both focal and segmental hemangiomas.
 In general, ulceration is extremely painful and the degree of pain seems to be out of proportion to the degree of ulceration.
 Ulceration usually persists for many weeks or even months.
 An ulcerated hemangioma can bleed and at times, these bleeds can be severe.
 Surgery can be used to remove a focal hemangioma and this will dramatically reduce the degree of pain experienced by the child.
 Hemangiomas that have ulcerated almost always leave a scar and this can be surgically corrected.
 Hemangiomas of the nose almost always require surgical intervention.
 Hemangiomas of the upper or lower lip will often require surgical correction.